vinlok/vinlok.github.io/_posts/linux/2021-10-25-Linux-ulimit.md

 	Note that this will change the open files limit only for the current session.

-- The max you can set this limit is governed by the values you have configured in /etc/security/limit.conf and /etc/security/limits.d/<various-files>.
+- The max you can set this limit is configured in /etc/security/limit.conf and /etc/security/limits.d/<various-files>.

 - Below excerpt from an Red Hat KB explains the order of precedence for these files: